MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_ANSI_Terminals.md

     as-is.

     > [!IMPORTANT]
-    > When redirecting output to a file or the pipeline that is intended to be
+    > You should use **ANSI** mode when redirecting output to a file or the
-    > executed downstream, you should use **ANSI** mode.
-This ensures that the
+    > pipeline that is intended to be executed downstream.
+This ensures that
-    > output is not altered.
-Using any other mode alters the output, which may
+    > the output is not altered.
+Using any other mode alters the output, which
-    > change the execution behavior.
+    > may change the execution behavior.

   - **PlainText**: ANSI escape sequences are always stripped so that it is only plain text.